 Jamyang arrived on the afternoon of 19 June.
 I actually saw the Drukair flight land as my taxi swung into Suvarnabhumi Airport.
 Half an hour later he emerged from customs, glowing from the thrill of his first flight.
 Only once before had I seen him in jeans.
 I was relieved that he was finally here.
 From the very beginning I began to tick items off the Jamyang Bucket List with the high speed (well, maybe compared to driving) Airport Link elevated train into the city, followed by a Friday traffic jam.

-He brought with him two bottles of K5, two bags of nearly-leathal chilies, two bottles of ground chilis, and the "cheese on a string" that Bhutanese snack on.
+He brought with him two bottles of K5, two bags of nearly-lethal chilies, two bottles of ground chilies, and the "cheese on a string" that Bhutanese snack on.
 These cubes, which might have been cheese back in the day when I was falling off roofs, are strung together to make something that looks like a necklace Wilma Flintstone might wear.
 I purchased a couple of these cheese strings in Bhutan at a place that calls itself a cheese factory.
 It hardly compares to Tete de Moine, Beppino Ocelli, Rogue River Blue, Cow Girl's Red Hawk, or Velveeta for that matter.
-(Please feel free to add any of the above--except the the stuff with the string--to your packing list if you plan to visit here.)
+(Please feel free to add any of the above to care packages.)

 A real home-body, Jamyang settled into domestic life quickly and instinctively operated the TV remote control that I had to study a volume of instructions to use.
 He helped me with dinner the first night and occasionally did the cooking and we made chili-cheese together several times.
 And throughout his stay he took over the care of my plants, including all the tomatoes, and also the dish-washing.
 What a guy.